D2KLab/mediaeval-fakenews/README.md

 # FakeNews: Corona Virus and Conspiracies Multimedia Analysis Task

-This repository contains the D2KLab participation to the [MediaEval 2021 FakeNews Task](https://multimediaeval.github.io/editions/2021/tasks/fakenews/).
+This repository contains the D2KLab participation to the [MediaEval 2021 FakeNews Task](https://multimediaeval.github.io/editions/2021/tasks/fakenews/) and [MediaEval 2022 FakeNews Task](https://multimediaeval.github.io/editions/2022/tasks/fakenews/) .

+## 2022 Update
+This year's ``FakeNews Detection'' task aims at detecting 9 named conspiracy theories in tweets, as well as classifying misinformation spreaders in a user interaction graph.

+We propose a Transformer-based approach (CT-BERT) to tackle task 1, and node embedding (node2vec) to tackle task 2.
+We then concatenate both text and graph features and perform classification for task 3.
+The code implementation is available in [./2022/src/](./2022/src/).

+# 2021
-We proposed three approaches for which the code implementation are available in [./src/](./src/) for the ones who would like to retrain our models.
+We proposed three approaches for which the code implementation are available in [./2021/src/](./2021/src/) for the ones who would like to retrain our models.

-An inference notebook is also directly available in [./inference/inference.ipynb](./inference/inference.ipynb).
+An inference notebook is also directly available in [./2021/inference/inference.ipynb](./2021/inference/inference.ipynb).
 All models are available for download at https://mediaeval-fakenews.tools.eurecom.fr/index.html

 The path to the models needs to be specified in the **Input** cell of the inference notebook.